How Do FAANG+ Companies Really Evaluate PM Candidates?

 In FAANG+ PM interviews, preparation is not about being right, but demonstrating judgment under uncertainty.
 This article judges common pitfalls and prescribes actionable checks.
-Verdict: 70% of candidates fail due to misjudging the interview's true evaluation criteria.
+Verdict: most candidates fail due to misjudging the interview's true evaluation criteria.
 Key Takeaway: Focus on showcasing decision-making processes over mere product knowledge.

 Core Content